ThisisHubert/ThisisHubert/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a couple Data Science Projects
+- 🔭 I’m currently working on some Data Science & Web Development Combined Projects
 - 🌱 I’m currently learning Swift, deepening new DL libraries (ex: FastAI, etc.)
 - 👯 I’m looking to collaborate on an Open Source project
 - 🤔 I’m looking for help with Bioinformatics, Advanced ML & DL Projects kinda stuff